-We’re often asked the question what’s the difference between an Open Coil vs Pocket Sprung mattress?
-So, we’ve decided to create this comprehensive guide for members of the British public.
+Hello my name is Abbie Humphreys, I've been working within the bedding industry for a few years now and I'm often asked the question of what’s the difference between an Open Coil vs Pocket Sprung mattress?
+So, I've decided to create this comprehensive guide for members of the British public.

 Firstly, it’s important to remember that buying a new mattress isn’t as straight forward as it used to be.
 There’s a whole range of specifications and options to choose from.
 Generally open coil and pocket sprung are common types of mattresses which are made by most brands and companies across the country.

 As we’re all different shapes and sizes, choosing the correct item for your needs is extremely important for a refreshing nights sleep.
 So, let’s begin!

 An open coil mattress is also known as standard coil, Miracoil, bonnell springs and continuous coil.
 These feature a traditional spring system with a continuous coil connecting the entire structure.
 There’s usually a wire rod edge which goes around the top and bottom of the unit.
 The springs ‘inside’ are then connected at each end.
 This means the whole structure moves as one unit.

 Sprung open coil items tend to be mass-produced, they’re usually cheap and can feature a wide array of filling options.
 Typically, you’ll find that most bed retailers will often talk about the ‘gauge’ of the mattress.
 This basically relates to the thickness of the wire – which is used for the springs.
 For example, a 12-gauge mattress tends to be firm, whereby a 13 gauge will be softer.